alephdata/cronodump/README.md

 The cronodump utility can parse most of the databases created by the [CronosPro](https://www.cronos.ru/) database software and dump it to several output formats.

-The software is popular among Russian public offices, companies and police agenies.
+The software is popular among Russian public offices, companies and police agencies.

 # License